-As a Partner and the Chief Investment Officer (CIO) within the firm’s Private Banking business, Suzanne Brenner leads the Investment Research Group, which is responsible for manager selection, capital allocation and investment decisions across Private Banking’s client portfolio.
+As a Partner and the Co-Chief Investment Officer within the firm’s Private Banking business, Suzanne Brenner co-leads the Investment Research Group, which is responsible for manager selection, capital allocation, and investment decisions across Private Banking’s client portfolio.

-Suzanne currently serves on the boards of several leading New York family trusts, the New York Botanical Garden Investment Committee and the Emerita Council of 100 Women in Finance, an organization focused on education, leverage and philanthropy.
+Suzanne currently serves on the boards of several leading New York family trusts, the New York Botanical Garden Investment Committee, and the Emerita Council of 100 Women in Finance, an organization focused on education, leverage, and philanthropy.
 She formerly served on the board of the Sanford Bernstein mutual funds.
-Suzanne has a B.M. from the Aaron Copland School of Music at Queens College as well as a B.A. from the City University of New York at Queens College.
-She graduated summa cum laude and is a Certified Public Accountant.
+Suzanne received a B.M. from the Aaron Copland School of Music at Queens College and a B.A. from the City University of New York at Queens College.
+She graduated summa cum laude and is a certified public accountant.